pal03377/master-thesis/thesis.typ

 // Why use multiple .env files, one per module (and one for the Assessment Module Manager)?
 // → This way, it's easy to provide just the secrets each module needs to each individual module.
 For example, the module_cofee can't read the OpenAI keys, which is good for security.
 We use environment variables to configure both the assessment modules and the assessment module manager for several reasons: they're standard, simple, and well-understood; and they integrate seamlessly with docker-compose.
 Systems like Kubernetes can also easily adopt this setup in the future.
-We employed multiple '.env' files—one for each module—to enhance security.
+We employed multiple `.env` files -- one for each module -- to enhance security.
 This strategy ensures that, for instance, the `text_cofee` module cannot access the OpenAI keys of the `text_llm` module.
 This, again, aligns with the principle of least privilege.

 *Playground Hosting Guidelines*
 // - The playground is not meant to be used in production